 - The data you get from user tracking goes straight to the automation system, so there is no interruption in-between.
 The system will work 24/7 and react based on user behavior.

-- Marketing automation systems are user centric.
-Any information you collect via forms, login pages, Facebook logins is assigned to a user profile.
+- Marketing automation systems are user-centric.
+Any information you collect via forms, login pages, Facebook logins are assigned to a user profile.
 There is a separate database for each visitor, and you simply enhance their profile with every bit of information available.
 This helps you and your sales reps clearly understand who are you dealing with.

 How to get started step 3: The Pain Points

 Focus on the pain points.

 Don’t think about what you can create, but rather which problems you can solve.

 Start with the ones that are simple but very painful.

 Some of the most common problems that companies can easily resolve.